1) Can you introduce yourself to the people who haven't heard from you before?

 I recall the very first time I programmed a computer very, very vividly.
 It was one of those moments that totally changed the direction of my life from that moment on.
 Even though the effects of it took several years to take hold, this was the moment it all changed for me:

 My very first assembly language program was for the Dragon 32.
 It was a routine to clear the screen.
 It was about 1.5K long, (the screen memory for the D32 was 512 bytes).
-After that, I discovered the assembly version of goto and the routine got down to about 10 bytes!
+After that, I discovered the assembly version of the GOTO command and the routine got down to about 10 bytes!

 3) Which computers did you ever own during all those years?